universal-ctags/ctags/docs/optlib.rst

 used in the actual ctags program for parsing puppet manifest files.

-.. this "extras" section should probably be moved up this document, as a
+..
+TODO: this "extras" section should probably be moved up this document, as a
 	subsection in the "Regex option argument flags" section

 .. _extras: